kvold/core_sub/README.md

 ### Adding datasets

 When adding a provider an xml-file will be created at ${providerSettings}.xml.
-If you don't give a filename as an argument, one will be created based on the title found in the capabilities-document.

 ```
 Coresubscriber.exe add ${providerurl} ${username} ${password} ${providerSettings}.xml